 Curaçao: Country and Foreign Investment

-A constitutional crisis erupted in the Netherland Antilles in 2004 owing to irreconcilable differences between the constituent islands and led to a joint Commission appointed by the Netherlands and the local government concluding that the jurisdiction should be broken up, with the islands of Curaçao and St Maarten becoming autonomous countries alongside the Netherlands and the Caribbean island of Aruba, whilst the remaining three islands - Saba, Bonaire and St. Eustatius - should be brought under the direct control of the Dutch government in The Hague.
+Irreconcilable differences between the constituent islands led to a constitutional crisis erupting in the Netherlands Antilles in 2004.
+A joint commission appointed by the Netherlands and the local government concluded that the jurisdiction should be broken up, with the islands of Curaçao and St Maarten becoming autonomous alongside the Netherlands and the Caribbean island of Aruba, while the remaining three islands – Bonaire, Saba and St. Eustatius – were to be brought under the direct control of the Dutch government in The Hague.

-The transition process towards the dismantling of the Netherlands Antilles began in July 2007 and the Netherlands Antilles as a jurisdiction within the Kingdom of the Netherlands was dissolved on October 10, 2010.
-Two new jurisdictions, Curaçao and St. Maarten, came into existence.
-The other three Islands, Bonaire, Saba and St. Eustatius became Overseas Municipalities of the Netherlands (OMON).
+The dismantlement of the Netherlands Antilles began in July 2007; as a jurisdiction within the Kingdom of the Netherlands it was dissolved on 10 October 2010.
+Two new territories, Curaçao and St. Maarten, came into existence.
+The other three islands, Bonaire, Saba and St. Eustatius became overseas municipalities of the Netherlands (known as ‘OMONs’).

-The Dutch monarch has remained as the head of state and the Netherland continues to be responsible for foreign affairs and defense.
+The Dutch monarch remains head of state and the Netherlands continues to be responsible for foreign affairs and defence.
 The citizens of Curaçao continue to be Dutch nationals.

-Curaçao lies in the Southern part of the Caribbean, between Venezuela and Cuba.
-The capital, Willemstad, is the main financial centre and seat of Government.
+Curaçao lies in the southern part of the Caribbean, just to the north of Venezuela.
+The capital, Willemstad, is the main financial centre and seat of government.

-The Curaçao economy is very open and is highly dependent on tourism and offshore financial services.
+Curaçao has a very open economy and is highly dependent on tourism and offshore financial services.
 Most goods are imported since there are few natural resources.
-The important refinery in Curaçao, run by neighboring Venezuela's state oil company PDVSA, was shut for a while but is now partially open again, and used mostly for trans-shipment to China.
-GDP per head at USD15,000 (2011 est.) is reasonable for the Caribbean area as a whole, but unemployment is high.
-The Government used to run a large deficit, but had been planning a balanced budget from 2009.
-Failure to introduce important reforms to reduce health care spending have led to a substantial deficit in 2011 and 2012.
+The important refinery in Curaçao, run by troubled neighbour Venezuela's state oil company PDVSA, was closed down for a period but is now partially open again, and used mostly for trans-shipment to China.

-Local taxes are quite high for residents, but there is a well-developed offshore sector which originated in World War Two as a haven for Dutch companies fleeing the German occupation of the Netherlands.
+Local taxes are quite high for residents, but there is a well-developed offshore sector which originated in World War II as a refuge for Dutch companies fleeing the German occupation.
 Many financial links are to the Netherlands in one direction and to South America in the other.
 The financial and professional infrastructure is well-developed, with a Dutch (civil law) cast.
 Banking, mutual funds (for professional investors), shipping, licensing, insurance and holding companies are the main offshore sectors.
-The tax burden on most offshore activities is light but not minimal.
+Taxation levels on most offshore activities are light.

-The Netherlands Antilles, and Curaçao by default, has traditionally had tax treaties only with Norway and, of course, the Netherlands, which gives access to the many Dutch tax treaties and good withholding tax regime.
-However, it has been seeking to create a more extensive tax treaty network, and in addition to a Tax Information Exchange Agreement with the United States, has concluded TIEAs with a number of other countries.
+The Netherlands Antilles, and Curaçao by default, only had tax treaties with Norway and, of course, the Netherlands, which gives access to the many Dutch tax treaties and a good withholding tax regime.
+However, Curaçao has been seeking to create a more extensive tax treaty network, and has entered into tax information exchange agreements with 25 countries.

 The legislation, which came into force from 1st January 2002 along with a revised 'BRK' (Tax Arrangements for the Dutch Kingdom), removed the distinction between 'onshore' and 'offshore' companies and simplified tax rates.
-However, existing offshore companies are grandfathered until 2019.
-Alongside the tax legislation, a new corporate form was introduced to allow offshore operations on a tax-exempt basis: this is the NABV (Netherlands Antilles Besloten Vennootschap) or AEC in English (Antilles Exempt Company), and it has supplanted the offshore NV for many purposes.
+Existing offshore companies were exempted until 2019.
+Alongside the tax legislation, a new corporate form was introduced to allow offshore operations on a tax-exempt basis: this is the NABV (Netherlands Antilles besloten vennootschap) or AEC in English (Antilles exempt company), and it has supplanted the offshore NV for many purposes.